frame11/VAPy/README.md

 ####GETTING STARTED
 To use VAPy you need a valid Voat.co login and api key.

-It is recommended that you first create a profile:
+It is recommended that you first create a profile by running Profiles as a standalone applicaiton:

 `$ python3 Profiles.py`

 Select "add" and provide a profile name, Voat login credentials, and API key when prompted.
 After creating a profile, VAPy will handle OAuth2 authentication with the Voat API.
 Information (other than profile name) is encrytped in a local database using the provided Voat password as the encryption key.
-It should be noted that "loss" of this password will make recovery of information from the database impossible.
+"Loss" of your password will make recovery of  profile information from the database impossible.
+Note: Voat password is required for Voat API token generation, and is used as the encryption passphrase to eliminate the need for two passwords per profile.
+Your Voat password is not stored within the local database.

 #####Initializing VAPy